HEALTHCARE COST & UTILIZATION PROJECT

 Return to Contents

-Other than data year 2015, which was split into two parts because of the switch from ICD-9-CM to ICD-10-CM/PCS coding, the NIS is an annual, calendar year file.
+This NIS is an annual, calendar year file, except for data year 2015, which was split into two parts because of the switch from ICD-9-CM to ICD-10-CM/PCS coding.
 There are three discharge-level files and one hospital-level file:

 • Core File is a single file containing commonly used data elements (e.g., age, expected primary payer, discharge status, ICD-10-CM/PCS codes, total charges).